Expan75/Easysize-interview/README.md

     $ docker version

 If you haven't installed it, head on over to: https://www.docker.com/get-started.
 Once installed, make sure you run the docker deamon (insalled as a application on your system, see guide).
-Once running, you should be able to get the app (emulating an API for real-time prediction), using:
+Once running, you should be able to get the app running(emulating an API for real-time prediction), using:

     $ docker-compose up

 This might take a little bit (as we need to build the image).

 Once built and up and running, you should start seeing "web_1   |" logging output in your console.
-That means the app is running!
+Before this, you should also see the output of the tests.
+Assuming no failed tests and the inbound logging, this means our app is running successfully!

 Open up a browser and put in the link directing you to the developement server (should be http://0.0.0.0:8000/).